For decision-makers · L&D / training manager

 Neutral and official-first is the defensible default

 Every certification above has a free-study page collecting the vendor’s own objectives and free materials — the zero-cost baseline any purchased course should have to beat.
-Paid instructor-led training earns its price for cohorts that need schedule structure, lab access, or pacing; it is a per-seat decision, not a program default.
-A useful screen for any vendor pitch: certifying bodies do not publish pass rates or post-certification salaries, so a training vendor quoting either is quoting numbers that do not exist.
+Paid instructor-led training is worth pricing for cohorts that need schedule structure, lab access, or pacing that self-study will not give them; it is a per-seat decision to test, not a program default.
+A useful screen for any vendor pitch: none of the certifying bodies whose pages we reviewed publishes a pass rate or a post-certification salary, so ask a training vendor quoting either where the number came from.

 Common questions